 Learn how to get kids reading with digital reading tools, reading games, learning apps and information in blogs, social media and websites.

 Island Prime?
 Digital reading tools can help students of every grade level with critical thinking, analysis and research skills.
-They influence kids to consume information, which remains a ticket to success in the digital world.
+They compel kids to consume information, which remains a ticket to success in the digital world.

 Path forward?
 Tech innovations are designed to help with challenges or disabilities.
 For example, some controllers are designed for individuals with limited mobility.
 Adults should guide use of electronic devices by children.